Kimberlee97/tp/docs/UserGuide.md

 **A**: At present, the allowed stages are limited to `prospect`, `negotiating`, or `closed`.
 You can add a custom tag instead to supplement the given stages.

 **Q**: Does Homey block overlapping meetings?
-**A**: Not in this version.
-Homey records a single start time per meeting but doesn’t validate clashes between contacts.
-       It is in the Planned Enhancements where we will block it and an error message when user tries to add the same `MEETING` to multiple contacts.
+**A**: No because there can be a group meeting scheduled with multiple contacts.

 --------------------------------------------------------------------------------------------------------------------